Nausea: Common Causes and Natural Healing Strategies

 Drink Warm Lemon, Ginger, or Mint Tea

 Certain teas, including lemon-ginger or mint tea, may have powerful benefits to improve your nausea.
-Ginger is has been used as traditional medicine for thousands of years for its nausea-reducing benefits.
+Ginger has been used as traditional medicine for thousands of years for its nausea-reducing benefits.
 Research has shown that it may help to improve morning sickness, motion sickness, and chemotherapy-induced nausea.
 Just slice an inch or two of ginger and add it to boiling water for 10 to 15 minutes for a nausea-fighting tea.

 You may want to add some lemon to the mix for its cleansing and nausea-reducing benefits.
 Alternatively, you may want to try another digestion-supporting tea.
 Mint tea is also fantastic for reducing nausea.
 Add about 10 mint leaves to a cup of boiling water for about 5 minutes.
 You may add some lemon for flavor and digestion-soothing benefits (7, 8, 9, 10).